gottacatchenall/ms_data_schema_macroecology/manuscript.md

 there are good reasons to use different formats to represent the same data depending on context.

-In the modern era, nearly all scientists rely on scientific software for some aspect of their work, including but not limited to: data processing, statistical analyses, and simulation.
-Next-generation biodiversity monitoring will necessitate the collection and processing of increasing amounts of data from a variety of sources, requiring the software used to handle this data is flexible and enables for computationally intensive tasks [@Hampton2013BigDat].
-`Julia` is a programming language designed for modern scientific computing.
-In practice, `Julia` is written much like the dynamically-typed, interpreted languages currently popular (R, Python).

 We propose defining the standard within a programming language (Julia).
-There is no one correct way to represent data, the best format for data representation is context-dependent.
-We can build a standard for data that represents the same kind of information using Julia's type system.
+We can build a standard for ecological data using Julia's type system.
+Abstract type is used to cover the same type of information.
+Concrete types represent the different ways you can represent that information, with interfaces to change between them.

 As an example, consider the increasingly ubiquitous case of attempting to associate climate data (derived from WorldClim, CHLSEA, or similar) with species